 Frederick Robert Carrick, DC, PhD, MS-HPEd

-Frederick Robert Carrick, DC, PhD, MS-HPEd, is Professor of Neurology and Senior Research Fellow of Bedfordshire Centre for Mental Health Research in association with the University of Cambridge, Cambridge, UK (BCMHR-CU).
-He is also Professor of Neurology at the University of Central Florida College of Medicine, and Adjunct Professor at MGH Institute for Health Professions.
-He is a MS-HPEd graduate of the MGH Institute and has special interests in Health Professional Education.
+Frederick Robert Carrick, DC, PhD, MS-HPEd, is a Professor of Neurology and Senior Research Fellow of Bedfordshire Centre for Mental Health Research in association with the University of Cambridge, Cambridge, UK (BCMHR-CU).
+He is also a Professor of Neurology at the University of Central Florida College of Medicine, and an Adjunct Professor at MGH Institute for Health Professions.
+He is a MS-HPEd graduate of the MGH Institute and has a special interest in Health Professional Education.

 Dr. Carrick’s research involves both investigations in clinical neuroscience and medical education.
 He is a clinical trialist and graduate of Harvard Medical School’s GCSRT Program.
 He has been involved in many clinical trials and his published research spans a 40 year career.
 He has special interests in health care professional education but has also published extensively in the areas of movement disorders, traumatic brain injury and sports concussions where he has developed novel treatments and patents.
 His current projects are focused on developing better treatments for traumatic brain injury utilizing both animal and human subjects as well as clinical education.

 Dr. Carrick has published numerous papers - some titles are highlighted below.
 You can view a complete listing of Dr. Carrick’s publications on PubMed or in his CV.